TheOne969/rag_qna/README.md

 ## Usage guide

 <mark>NOTICE!</mark> The current version could only read files whose file layouts aren't messy, especially the ones which DO NOT contain text in two columns in a single page.
+Also the pdf should contain text not images.

 | Action | Where | Result |
 |--------|-------|--------|